The UK has left the EU, and some rules and procedures have changed from 1 January 2021.

 - for fire extinguishers

-Schedule 1 of SPV details the essential safety requirements that qualifying vessels must satisfy.
+Schedule 1 of SPV(S)R details the essential safety requirements that qualifying vessels must satisfy.
 It also gives details of how the vessels should be categorised, the technical requirements to be satisfied, and the conformity assessment procedures to be followed.